-According to the ANTEA Materiality Assessment outcomes, we will address ten material issues in alignment with the UN SDGs 2030, all supported by good governance, transparency, and business ethics.
+According to the ANTEA Materiality Assessment outcomes, the Company will address ten material issues in alignment with the United Nation's SDGs 2030, all supported by good governance, transparency, and business ethics.

-Through this process, we aim at further building our trusted relationships and create shared value.
+Through this process, we aim at further building our trusted relationships and creating shared value.
 Clear targets are set in the 2020 materiality assessment, following the process designed by the Titan Group.

-Employee engagement; Continuous development and wellbeing; Safe and healthy working environment for our employees and business partners; Customer satisfaction; Good governance, transparency, and business ethics, Environmental management material issues remained at the top of the list of the identified material issues.
+Employee engagement; Continuous Development and Wellbeing; Safe and Healthy working environment for employees and business partners; Customer Satisfaction; Good Governance, Transparency and Business Ethics, Environmental Management material issues remained at the top of the list of the identified material issues.

-ANTE ANTEA Material Issues with horizon 2025
+ANTE A Material Issues with horizon 2025

-1 Employee engagement, continuous development and well being
+1 Safe and healthy working environment for our employees and business partners.

-2 Safe and healthy working environment for our employees and business partners
+2 Employee engagement, continuous development and wellbeing.

-3 Customer satisfaction
+3 Customer satisfaction.

-4 Good governance, transparency, and business ethics
+4 Good governance, transparency, and business ethics.

-5 Environmental Management
+5 Supporting our local community's wellbeing.

-6 Responsible, reliable, and sustainable supply chain
+6 Environmental Management.

-7 Climate Change and Energy
+7 Responsible, reliable, and sustainable supply chain.

-8 Business model innovation
+8 Stakeholder relations and engagement.

-9 Supporting our local communities well being
+9 Climate Change and Energy.

-10 Stakeholder relations and engagement
+10 Business model innovation.